Middle School | Digital Literacy | Social Media

 - Common Sense Education

-In this blog, we’ll give you some detailed information about each resource to help you decide which one(s) to use in your classroom.
+In this blog, we’ll give you some detailed information about each social media resource to help you decide which one(s) to use in your classroom.

 Let’s jump in!

-1. Social Media Lessons on Teachers Pay Teachers
+1. Social Media Lesson Plans on Teachers Pay Teachers

 Teachers Pay Teachers (TpT) is an online marketplace where teachers can share, sell, and buy resources like lesson plans and activities from each other.

-Some of the best resources on TpT for teaching students about social media are:
+Some of the best resources on TpT for teaching middle school students about social media include:

 - Cyber Smarts -- Teach Kids About Social Media Safety (Grades 5-10)